therealklanni/angular-async-form/README.md

 from async operations after the form is submitted.
 * Allows you to handle errors _after_ a form is submitted and display them to the user inside the form.
-* If an error was returned for a control (like for input validation that wasn't handled in the UI), the control _must_ receive a `blur` event before setting it's validity again to `true`.
 * Display form wide error messages.
 * 100% asynchronous.
 May be used with or without HTTP calls.
 * Versatile Directive API.